code4recovery/12-step-meeting-list/readme.txt

 == Changelog ==

 = 1.8.6 =
-* New group object!
+* New optional group object!
 Location contacts move over to it (Greensboro and New York)
-* Refactored javascript on public page, hopefully speeding up large meeting lists (Philadelphia and New York)
+* Refactored javascript on public page to speed up large meeting lists (Philadelphia and New York)
 * Improved method of linking to assets, fixing issue with Twenty Fourteen (Oahu)
 * Users can only select one type at a time now, for security and simplicity (Austin)
+* Get group contacts' email addresses quickly (Europe)
+* Import/export improvements (Maine)
 * Correcting a problem with the database upgrader
+* Adding some new FAQs

 = 1.8.5 =
 * Importer no longer verifies Google's SSL certificate for Corpus Christi